TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/exrmsftprefixesipv6notadvfrmmseediag.md

     cloudEnvironments="public"
  />
 # Microsoft IPv6 Peering Prefixes are not Advertised
-Many services are accessible through peering configured on an Express Route circuit.
+Many services are accessible through peering configured on an ExpressRoute circuit.
 The prefixes related to those services are advertised through Border Gateway Protocol (BGP) session that are established.
 A BGP community value is attached to every prefix to identify the service that is offered through the prefix.  <br>
 <br>
 When peering is configured on your ExpressRoute circuit, the Microsoft edge routers establish a pair of BGP sessions with the edge routers (yours or your connectivity provider's).
 No routes are advertised to your network. <br>
 <br>